fission/docs.fission.io/docs/content/languages/nodejs.md

 fission httptrigger create --url /hello-user --function hello-user
 ```

-Test the function with the below command and you should see "hello, world!" in the output
+Test the function with the below command and you should see "hello, foo!" in the output

 ```
 curl http://$FISSION_ROUTER/header-example?user=foo